padmored/Extension/README.md

 ## Release Notes

-### 1.0
+### 0.01
 Initial release of the Submitty extension.

+### 0.02
+VSCode versions 1.92.2 and later are now compatible with the extension.
+- 'method not allowed' bug fix for incorrect submission url